Château d'Amboise: Origins

 The Château d'Amboise was built on a spur above the river Loire.
 The strategic qualities of the site were recognised before the medieval construction of the Château, a Gallic oppidum previously occupied the site.
 In the late 9th century Ingelger was made viscount of Orléans, and through his mother was related to Hugh the Abbot, tutors to the French kings.
 Ingelgarius married Adelais of Amboise, a member of a prominent family (a bishop and archbishop were her uncles) who controlled Château d'Amboise.
 He was later made Count of Anjou his rise can be attributed to his political connections and reputation as a soldier.
 The Château d'Amboise would pass through Ingelger and Adelais' heirs, he was succeeded by their son, Fulk the Red.
 As Fulk the Red expanded his territory, Amboise, Loches, and Villentrois formed the core of his possessions.
 Amboise lay on the eastern frontier of the Angevins holdings.

-Amboise and its castle descended through the family to Fulke Nerra in 987.
+Amboise and its castle descended through the family to Fulk Nerra in 987.
 Fulk had to contend with the ambitions of Odo I, Count of Blois who wanted to expand his own territory into Anjou.
 Odo I could call on the support of many followers and instructed Conan, Count of Rennes, Gelduin of Saumur, and Abbot Robert of Saint-Florent de Saumur to harass Fulk's properties.
 While Conan was busy on Anjou's western border, Gelduin and Robert attempted to isolate the easternmost castles of Amboise and Loches by raiding the Saumurois and disrupting communications.
 To further threaten Amboise, fortifications were erected at Chaumont and Montsoreau, while Saint-Aignan was garrisoned.

 There is a 12th-century Book of the Construction of the Castle of Amboise and the Deeds of Its Lords.